 - GoGeek comes with generous server resources and a white-label control panel if you'd like to host your clients' sites.

 The best price for SiteGround's plans hides under the 3-year subscription.
 It is the most expensive billing option initially, but renewals are the cheapest, meaning long-term savings.
 For example, GrowBig is $17.49/mo with a 3-year plan for as long as you need it while the 1-year option, renews at much higher $24.99/mo.

 The cheapest plan is very basic although it does offer generous 50GB storage.
-The most expensive plan is too expensive for shared hosting, at least in my opinion.
+The most expensive plan is too expensive for shared hosting, at least in our opinion.
 So it is best to look at: